mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 6. ### `Invocation`

       * **Role:** A conceptual term representing everything that happens in response to a *single* user query, from the moment the `Runner` receives it until the agent logic finishes yielding events for that query.
       * **Function:** An invocation might involve multiple agent runs (if using agent transfer or `AgentTool`), multiple LLM calls, tool executions, and callback executions, all tied together by a single `invocation_id` within the `InvocationContext`.
+State variables prefixed with `temp:` are strictly scoped to a single invocation and discarded afterwards.

 These players interact continuously through the Event Loop to process a user's request.